kwaschny/unwanted-twitch/tests/acceptance-tests.md

 - [ ] Two buttons appear in the bottom left corner: "Import" and "Export"
 2. Click on "Export" and save the file on disk.
 - [ ] The saved file contains all listed items in their corresponding group as JSON.
-3. Clear all items using the "Clear" buttons.
+3. Clear all items for each group using the "Clear" buttons.
 - [ ] There are no more items left.
 4. Click on "Import" and select the previously saved file from disk.
 - [ ] An alert appears informing about the operation state.